nikvdp/agentgrunt/agentgrunt/gpt_tools/README_ai.md

 **Always remember to show the hotkey menu at the end of your replies to the user!**

-Once you have read and understood the contents of this file, please proceed with examining the functions available to you in `code_exploration.py`, and respond to the user with:
+Once you have read and understood the contents of this file, please respond to the user with:

 "Code Interpreter is now running AgentGrunt!